-Bonhoffer returned to Germany and began lecturing on theology in Berlin and wrote several books including Sanctorum Communio (1927) and Act and Being (1931).
+On his return to Germany he published Act and Being (1931) and became a lecturer in theological.
 As he was a strong opponent of fascism he decided to leave Germany when Adolf Hitler gained power in 1933 and found work as a pastor in London.

 When he heard that Martin Niemöller and Karl Barth had formed the anti-Nazi Confessional Church, Bonhoeffer decided to return and join the struggle.
 He wrote to Reinhold Niebuhr: "I must live through this difficult period of our national history with the Christian people of Germany….
 Christians in Germany are going to face the terrible alternative of either willing the defeat of their nation in order that Christian civilization may survive, or willing the victory of their nation and thereby destroying our civilization.
 I know which of these alternatives I must choose."